 It’s smart to tell someone where you’re going to be when you’re out door knocking.
 Share your list of neighborhoods and when you plan to come back.
 This way, someone will know where to find you if you don’t return on time.

 2. Dress Like a Pro and Carry ID

 A professional appearance can significantly impact the level of trust and credibility you establish with homeowners.
 Dressing appropriately and carrying identification at all times not only positions you as a serious professional but also provides homeowners with the assurance that you are a legitimate representative of your industry.
 This level of professionalism can often determine the receptiveness of potential clients to your message.

-- Be aware of your surroundings and pay attention to any suspicious activity.
-If you feel uncomfortable or uneasy at any point, leave the area immediately and report any suspicious activity to the police.
+Be aware of your surroundings and pay attention to any suspicious activity.
+It’s important to trust your instincts; if you feel uncomfortable or uneasy at any point, leave the area immediately and report any suspicious activity to the police.

 By following these tips, you can help to ensure your safety while door knocking and continue to build your business in the real estate industry.
 Remember that your safety should always be your top priority, so if you ever feel uncomfortable or unsafe, leave the area immediately.